allegro/allegro.tech/_posts/2016-01-20-integrating-android-project-with-codecov.md

 ## Summary

+There are other solutions that can be used to analyze code coverage reports, provide suggestions and perform checks if the change would degrade the project quality.

+[Coveralls](https://coveralls.io) for example offers similar functionality.
+Currently, the available [coveralls-gradle-plugin](https://github.com/kt3k/coveralls-gradle-plugin) expects the user to merge test coverage reports into a single report in a multi-module Gradle project before publishing them to Coveralls.

+Probably, the most feature-rich solution is [SonarQube™](http://sonarqube.org) as it performs static code analysis alongside code coverage reports.
+It is also possible to feed it with integration tests results separately from unit test so it is easier to distinguish them in the end report.
+The only downside is that it requires self-hosting.

-If you want to enhance your CI process to get the most out of the code coverage reports then integrating with Codecov is probably the way to go.
+In case of open source and cloud-hosted projects using Codecov may be the most elegant solution at the time of writing this article.
+If you want to enhance your CI process to get the most out of the code coverage reports then integrating with Codecov may probably be the way to go.

 Feel free to comment and ask questions.
 I will be more than happy to answer them.